carlzoo/copy-odds-chrome/README.md

 # Copy Odds

-An extension to copy odds values from sportsbook websites.
+An extension to select and copy odds values text from various sportsbook websites.

 Supported books:
 - Pinnacle